Elderly Mexican Man Beaten With Brick

 Willowbrook, an area within Los Angeles county, was the scene of a brutal assault last Wednesday.

-During his daily walk to the park, 91 year-old grandfather Rodolfo Rodriguez passed a woman and her child.
-After he bumped harmlessly into the young girl, the mother attacked him.
-She struck him repeatedly with a brick, leaving him bloody and bruised on the sidewalk.
-The assailant then told a group of men that Rodriguez had tried to take her daughter, and enlisted their help in beating him further.
+During his daily walk to the park, 91-year-old grandfather Rodolfo Rodriguez passed a woman and her child.
+After he bumped harmlessly into the young girl, the mother allegedly attacked him, striking him repeatedly with a brick and leaving him bloody and bruised on the sidewalk.
+The assailant then reportedly told a group of men that Rodriguez had tried to take her daughter, and enlisted their help in beating him further.

 “I didn’t even bump into her kid,” Rodriguez told CNN, “I just passed her and she pushed me and she hit me until she was done.”